DominiquePaul/GrannyMail/README.md

   <!-- • <a href="https://github.com/lukasmasuch/streamlit-pydantic/releases">Changelog</a> -->
 </p>

+# Turn WhatsApp and Telegram voice memos into physical letters and send them without leaving the chat
-# Keep in touch with you grandma via Whatsapp - even if she doesn't have a phone 👵🏼
+### Keep in touch with you grandma via Whatsapp - even if she doesn't have a phone 👵🏼

 WhatsGranny is a whatsapp tool that enables easy communication with people who cannot use whatsapp and prefer pen and paper.
 Share your thoughts via voice message and WhatsGranny will summarise them as a letter and send it to your loved one by mail.